asmigar/create-nginx/README.md

 ```bash
 cd remote_state; terraform init; terraform apply --auto-approve
 ```

-2. The above command will output the s3 bucket name.
-Copy the s3 bucket name.
+The above command will output the s3 bucket name.
+These will be needed later.
 For example,
 ```bash
 Outputs: